vain/pdfPres/README.md

 Keeping an eye on the time during your presentations is now possible with a timer.

+The visibility of the cursor in the presentation window is disabled by default.
+In case there is no pointing device available the cursor can be set to visible.

 Optionally, an external program can be attached via a pipe.
 The number of the slide which is currently shown will be written to that pipe.
 So, your external program or script can do additional things depending on